a book by Leonard Richardson and Mike Amundsen, with a forward by Sam Ruby

 You can buy the book through Barnes and Noble, Amazon, Powells, or Kobo.
 You can also read the book through Safari Books Online.

 The book is stocked in most chain and technical bookstores.
 If your local bookstore doesn't stock it, you can special-order it.
 The ISBN for RESTful Web APIs is 1449358063.

 The sample code behind the clients and servers in RESTful Web APIs is available from the RESTful Web APIs GitHub repository.

 The "You Type It, We Post It" website and API from Chapter 1 and Chapter 2 are hosted on Heroku.

 RESTful Web Services is a 2007 book by Leonard Richardson and Sam Ruby.
-RESTful Web APIs was designed as a complete replacement for RESTful Web Services, and in our opinion there's no longer any need to buy RESTful Web Services.
-We're working with O'Reilly to make RESTful Web Services freely available under a Creative Commons license.
+RESTful Web APIs was designed as a complete replacement for RESTful Web Services.
+The old book has been made available under a Creative Commons license as part of O'Reilly's Open Books project.